Systematic error mitigation for the PIXIE Fourier transform spectrometer: Systematic Error

 Instrument calibration compares data taken during two consecutive great-circle scans, one with the calibrator blocking the A-side beam and the second with the calibrator blocking the B-side beam.
 Since input signals change sign when observed in the A beam vs the B beam (Eq. \ref{full_p_eq}), the sky signal in each map pixel cancels when summing the scan data for that pixel, leaving only the difference in the calibrator signal.
 The differential calibrator signal averaged over the scan circle provides an absolute blackbody reference for signal calibration.
 A 5 mK temperature change in the external calibrator produces a signal difference 3--5 orders of magnitude above the instrument noise or thermometry uncertainty (Figure \ref{xcal_signal}), allowing determination of the instrument calibration to a few parts in $10^6$ every 10 hours throughout the mission \cite{kogut/fixsen:2019}.

 Calibration errors at this level produce negligible artifacts in the sky spectra.
 After calibration, the data for a single detector may be written as

 where $G_0(t)$ is the true calibration (which may vary in time) and $\delta G(t)$ represents the error.
-The constant term $E_x^2 + E_y^2$ is dominated by the CMB monopole which does not vary across the sky.
+The constant term $E_x^2 + E_y^2$ is dominated by the CMB monopole which does not vary across the sky; anisotropies in the CMB or Galactic foregrounds (although measured) change the total power signal by less than 0.25\% across the sky.
 Gain errors $\delta G(t) \times (E_x^2 + E_y^2)$ in this term are thus equivalent to additive systematic errors discussed above.
 With $\delta G / G \lsim 10^{-6}$, the resulting error signal has amplitude of a few $\mu$K in the time domain prior to mapping, and less than 1 nK after mapping ({\it cf} $\S$\ref{periodic_section}) and $\S$\ref{one_over_f_section}.

 Gain errors in the Fourier transform are similarly small.
 Fluctuations in the post-detection electronics can produce $1/f$ variation in the calibration as well as variation locked to specific instrument time scales (e.g. spin).
 Figure \ref{1_over_f_gain_fig} shows an example of $1/f$ gain error.
 We first generate the ideal interferogram $P(z)$ as a function of mirror position $z$ which would be produced by a typical unpolarized sky signal, including median foreground contributions as well as the 30~$\mu$K CMB anisotropy.
 We then generate a $1/f$ time series $\delta G(t)$ with rms amplitude $10^{-5}$ and 1~mHz knee frequency for a single 10-hour calibration period to produce the time-ordered error signal